 Cortex XSOAR Transform Language (DT)

-Cortex XSOAR Transform Language (commonly referred to as DT) is used for various functions within Cortex XSOAR related to Context.
-In it's most basic sense, DT is a query language for JSON objects.
-If you are familiar with JSONQuery, this should be very familiar to you.
+Cortex XSOAR Transform Language (commonly referred to as DT) is used for various Context related functions in Cortex XSOAR.
+DT is a query language for JSON objects, similar to JSONQuery.

 #